-It is also evident from what Options was told by Caledonian at the outset - and from the available evidence in this complaint and others - that Caledonian was heavily involved in the arrangement of the transfer out of its customers' existing pension scheme to the SIPP and the investment of the cash transferred to the SIPP in the FPI bond, including in Mr W's case.
-Caledonian clearly was not simply introducing Mr W to Options and leaving it to him to proceed with the application.
-Caledonian appears to have partly completed the SIPP application form for Mr W, and to have sent all the necessary documentation to the firms involved.
-And Caledonian held itself out as available to answer any queries and was authorised by Mr W to receive any information it requested from Options about Mr W's SIPP and investment.
+It is also evident from what Options was told by Caledonian at the outset - and from the available evidence in this complaint and others - that Caledonian was heavily involved in the arrangement of the transfer out of its customers' existing pension scheme to the SIPP and the investment of the cash transferred to the SIPP in the FPI bond, including in Mr B's case.
+Caledonian clearly was not simply introducing Mr B to Options and leaving it to him to proceed with the application.
+Caledonian appears to have sent all the necessary documentation to the firms involved - Mr B said he didn't send any documents himself.
+And Caledonian held itself out as available to answer any queries and was authorised by Mr B to receive any information it requested from Options about Mr B's SIPP and investment.